-• By Clicking "Connect to OnBoard" on the Web Manager.
+• By clicking "Connect to OnBoard" on the Web Manager.

-After logging into the Web Manager, any type of user can access the console by clicking "OnBoard" in the left menu.
+After logging into the Web Manager, any type of user can access the console by clicking "OnBoard" in the left menu and then clicking the "Connect to OnBoard" button.

 User Shell (rmenush)